benmaier/tacoma/docs/temporal_network_classes.rst

   experiment :math:`t_0`
 - `edges` : A vector of length :math:`N_e+1` where each entry contains an edge list, describing the network after the change which occured at the corresponding time in :math:`t`.
-  The 0-th entry contains the edge list of the beginning of the experiment :math:`t_0`
+  The 0-th entry contains the edge list of the beginning of the experiment at :math:`t_0`
 - :math:`t_\mathrm{max}` : The time at which the experiment ended.
 - `time_unit` : A string containing the unit of time used for the recording.
 - `notes` : Additional notes concerning the experiment.